 Class 7 History Chapter 8 Question Answers

-CBSE NCERT Solutions for Class 7 Social Science History Chapter 8 Eighteenth Century Political Formations in Hindi and English Medium updated format for 2022-2023, is given here free.
-Download NCERT Solutions 2022-23 and CBSE Apps for 7th Standard for new session 2022-2023 from Play Store or App Store.
+CBSE NCERT Solutions for Class 7 Social Science History Chapter 8 Eighteenth Century Political Formations in Hindi and English Medium is given here to use online or download in PDF for free.
+Download NCERT Solutions 2023-24 and Offline Online apps for new session 2023-24.

 Class 7 History Chapter 8 in English Medium

 Burhan-ul-Mulk Sa‘adat Khan was appointed subadar of Awadh in 1722 and founded a state which was one of the most important to emerge out of the break-up of the Mughal Empire.
 Awadh was a prosperous region, controlling the rich alluvial Ganga plain and the main trade route between north India and Bengal.
 Burhan-ul-Mulk also held the combined offices of subadari, diwani and faujdari.